African Wildlife Conservation

-Wildlife across Africa are under siege, whether elephants for their ivory, rhinos for their horns, or bushmeat for local consumption.
+Wildlife across Africa is under siege, whether elephants are poached for their ivory or rhinos for their horns, or bushmeat for local consumption.
 African elephants number around 350,000 having decreased from 10 million just over a hundred years ago, and fewer than 25,000 rhinos are left on the continent.
-Wildlife habitats, such as forests, woodlands, savannahs and wetlands are under enormous pressure, due to the increasing demands of an increase in the human population, and are almost entirely restricted to Africas national parks.
-Africas ecosystems and biomes are under tremendous strain and they urgently need to be conserved before they collapse, and are lost forever.
+Wildlife habitats, such as forests, woodlands, savannahs and wetlands are under enormous pressure, due to the increasing demands of a growing human population, and are almost entirely restricted to Africa’s protected areas.

 All of this is done with the aim of preserving ecosystems and naturally occurring ecological processes, resulting in healthy watersheds, clean air, carbon sequestration, food security and overall better health for wildlife and people.

 Research is a vital part of monitoring the health of the ecosystem as well as an effective way to track the management progress of the park.
 Regular censuses provide essential information on wildlife trends which ultimately dictate whether management interventions are working.
 The diverse and often rare fauna and flora found in each of the parks provide numerous opportunities for research institutions and other partners to carry out important studies and investigations.
 Data from these projects can benefit communities, such as addressing wildlife conflict, which is why, where possible, the parks can serve as open laboratories.